gsoulavy/stacks-dotnet-cqrs/README.md

 You'll need an AWS SNS Topic setup with a defined TopicArn in order to be able to publish application events.

-### Configuring CosmosDb, ServiceBus, EventHub or SNS
+### Configuring CosmosDb, ServiceBus, EventHub, DynamoDb or SNS

-Now that you have your CosmosDB all set, you can point the API project to it.
+Now that you have your cloud services all set, you can point the API project to it.
 In `appsettings.json` you can see the following sections

 ```json
 "CosmosDb": {